Loading...

 ./rogue.sh &

-Running it in the background returns control to your shell and prints the job number and PID.
-Capture the new PID so you can target it precisely.
+Background execution returns control to the shell and prints the job number and PID.
+Capture the PID so you can target it precisely during escalation.

 [1] 4021